As an artist, you know that selling your artwork can be challenging. You may be wondering why you should even bother trying to sell your art on eBay.

 If you can answer these questions, you’ll be able to create artwork that is more likely to sell.
-Take the time to research and find out as much as you can about your potential buyers.
-This will help you create work that is more likely to appeal to them.
+Take the time to research and find out your potential buyers as much as possible.
+This will help you create work more likely to appeal to them.
 The more time you spend on researching your competition, the better.

 3. Create a Portfolio

-When selling artwork on eBay, it’s important to have a portfolio.
+When selling artwork on eBay, it’s essential to have a portfolio.
 This is a collection of your best work that you can use to showcase your talent and attract buyers.
-Your portfolio should include high-quality images of your artwork and detailed information about each piece.
-Make sure to list each work’s title, size, medium, and price.
+Your portfolio should include high-quality artwork images and detailed information about each piece.
+List each work’s title, size, medium, and price.